aws-samples/serverless-patterns/apigw-lambda-opensearch-serverless-nextgen/README.md

 pip install -r requirements.txt
 ```

-Set your stack name and region:
+Set your stack name and region (if not already set):

 ```bash
 STACK_NAME="your-stack-name"